lisandroperalta/movvvvedor/README.md

 **Important:** since its upgraded to Gamma 6.4 there may be some issues on first time launching, check the Troubleshooting section (written for the 5.2 version) just in case.\

-[CHANGED] Now it is called just "movvvedor" to make it easy [NEW] Slowly migrating GUI to english for universal reasons\
+[CHANGED] Now it is called just "movvvedor" for the sake of simplicity [NEW] Slowly migrating GUI to english for universal reasons\
 [NEW] Additive texture mode\
-[NEW] Billboard mode makes all the objects always face to the camera [CHANGED] Redesigned GUI with colors for readability\
+[NEW] Billboard mode makes all the objects always face to the camera\
+[NEW] Metalness/Roughness material properties\
+[NEW] Enviroment textures\
+[CHANGED] Redesigned collapsable GUI with colors for readability\
 [CHANGED] Migrated to the new VVVV Gamma 6.4 wich promises is faster than the previous\
 [CHANGED] Custom resolution output\

 <img src="https://github.com/lisandroperalta/movvvvedor/assets/23583735/1f398943-8951-4599-a2a8-6f5388cae924" width="360">